KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 -  Set up your :ref:`cron jobs <cron-jobs-label>`

-   -  Decide when the system :ref:`checks URLs in catalog records <cron-check-urls-label>` to see if they are still valid
+   -  Decide when the system :ref:`checks URLs in catalog records <cron-check-url-quick-label>` to see if they are still valid

 .. _authorities-configuration-label: